ModelarData/ModelarDB-RS/docs/dev/README.md

 - [modelardb_client](/crates/modelardb_client) - ModelarDB's command-line client in the form of the binary `modelardb`.
   - **Error** - Error type used throughout the crate, a single error type is used for simplicity.
   - **Helper** - Enhances the command-line client with autocompletion of keywords and names.
-- [modelardb_common](/crates/modelardb_common) - Library of shared functions for use by the other crates.
-  - **Test** - Constants and functionality for data generation for use in tests.
-  - **Arguments** - Parses command-line arguments and serializes and deserializes arguments for use with Apache Arrow Flight.
-  - **Error** - Error type used throughout the crate, a single error type is used for simplicity.
-  - **Remote** - Functions used by the public Apache Arrow Flight interfaces.
 - [modelardb_compression](/crates/modelardb_compression) - Library providing lossless and lossy model-based compression of time series.
   - **Models** - Multiple types of models used for compressing time series within different kinds of error bounds